John-Embate/Interest_Rates_Forecaster_DeFi/README.md

 - Financial planning and advisory services.

 ## Technologies and Frameworks Used
-- Gizatech Orion and Action SDK for model development and deployment.
+- Gizatech Orion and Action SDK for model development and deployment in Cairo.
-- Gizatech Dataset Loaders for data preprocessing.
+- Gizatech Dataset Loaders for datasets
 - Giza Transpiler for model conversion.
 - PyTorch for deep learning model development.
 - Scikit-learn for data preprocessing and model evaluation.